CVI: Causes, diagnosis and modern treatment options

 Modern treatment methods for CVI

-The treatment of chronic venous insufficiency has developed considerably in recent years.
-Thanks to modern, minimally invasive procedures, it is now possible to treat CVI effectively without the need for extensive surgery.
-The most important treatment methods are
+The treatment of chronic venous insufficiency has developed rapidly in recent years.
+Thanks to modern, minimally invasive procedures, it is now possible to treat CVI effectively without the need for complex operations.
+The most important treatment methods are:

 1. compression therapy